-Lasqueti Island is within the original territory of the Tla' amin (Sliammon) First Nation.
-The Tla' amin (Sliammon) people referred to the island as Kweh et ey (means Yew Tree).
+The Tla'amin (Sliammon) people referred to Lasqueti island as Kweh et ey (means Yew Tree).
 In 1791 the Island became known as Lasqueti, named after Juan Maria Lasqueti, a prominent Spanish naval officer.

 Lasqueti is 68 square kilometers in area, 5 km wide and 21 km long.
 The ferry does not provide vehicle service, which therefore requires barging over of vehicles and other large items.